pytorch/torchtune/docs/source/tutorials/memory_optimizations.rst

 To enable activation offloading, use the ``enable_activation_offloading`` config entry or flag in our lora finetuning single device recipe, e.g. ``enable_activation_offloading=True``.
-If you are on torch version later than PyTorch 2.5.0, it will allow the usage of a different stream automatically.
+If you are on torch version later than PyTorch 2.5.0, it will allow the usage of multiple CUDA streams automatically.

 .. _glossary_grad_accm: